 Price at time of publish: $75 for 1.7 oz bottle

 Tom Ford Tuscan Leather

 As the name suggests, Tom Ford's Tuscan Leather merges leather and suede with notes of jasmine for a sensual and sophisticated scent, and the addition of saffron warms things up even further.
 A little goes a long way with this cologne, and it lasts for hours on end.
 We also love the brown bottle that's carved to mimic the shape of a chess piece.
-It will look great displayed on the bathroom counter or area with any other personal grooming products.
+It will look great displayed on the bathroom counter with any other personal grooming products.

 Dior Sauvage Elixir